Your cart is empty.

 Internship: Anthropology Collections Care at NHMU

-The Natural History Museum of Utah (NHMU) includes significant archaeological and ethnographic collections that represent the prehistory and ethnographic history of the Great Basin and Colorado Plateau as well as comparative collections from North and South America.
-We are pleased to offer an Anthropology Collections Care Internship at NHMU for the summer of 2016, to be completed between the months of June 15-August 31, 2016.
+NHMU cares for significant archaeological and ethnographic collections that represent the prehistory and ethnographic history of the Great Basin and Colorado Plateau, as well as comparative collections from North and South America.
+We offer an Anthropology Collections Care Internship at NHMU, which is completed between the months of June and August.

 Research Fellowship: Archaeological/Ethnographic Collections at NHMU